IngmarBuchenhain/Mensch-aergere-dich-nicht/README.md

 - You must jump on the edges: **False**
 - You are allowed to use an outside piece with a six (even if pieces are left home): **True**
 - Game is finished when all players (including KI) have finished (Else finished when first player finished): **False**
+#### Clarification
+On the start field multiple pieces are possible.
+On the field if you would have to throw your own piece, you simply can not walk (except you have other free pieces).
 ## Contributors
 - [Niklas Arnold](https://github.com/niklasar)
 - [Ingmar Bauckhage](https://github.com/IngmarBuchenhain)